mileskent/math-vault/Calculus/DifferentialEquations/2D Nonlinear Systems of Differential Equations.md

 \frac{d🐺}{dt} = \delta 🐰 🐺 - \gamma 🐺
 $$
-where🐰 is the prey population size where 🐺 is the predator population size where $\alpha$ is the prey growth rate (birth rate) where $\beta$ is the predation rate/interaction rat where $\gamma$ is the predator death rate where $\delta$ is the conversion efficiency of prey into new predators.
+where🐰 is the prey population size

+where 🐺 is the predator population size

+where $\alpha$ is the prey growth rate (birth rate)

+where $\beta$ is the predation rate/interaction rate

+where $\gamma$ is the predator death rate

+where $\delta$ is the conversion efficiency of prey into new predators.